What are External Accounts in the banking system in Barbados?

 External Accounts are local accounts denominated in Barbados Dollars that can only be held by non-residents.
 They cannot be 'overdrawn' without permission from the Central Bank of Barbados.

-[1] See Exchange Control Circular No. 3 for the definition of 'non-residents' for exchange control purposes.
+See Exchange Control Circular No. 3 for the definition of 'non-resident' for exchange control purposes.